linv24/6.8300/pset3/README.md

 Implement the `normalized_eight_point_alg` in `p3_fundamental_matrix.py`.
 In the normalized eight-point algorithm, you first normalize the coordinates of the input points by translating the points so that their centroid is at the origin and scaling the points so that the mean squared distance from the origin is 2.

-The normalization is done with transformation matrices T and T'.
+The normalization is done with transformation matrices $T$ and $T'$.
 Once normalized, you compute the fundamental matrix using the least-squares method from Part 3.a and then “denormalize” the result to obtain the final fundamental matrix.

-The normalization further refines F. Notice how the average distance to the epipolar lines are smaller using the normalized method.
+The normalization further refines $F$.
+Notice how the average distance to the epipolar lines are smaller using the normalized method.
 Do not use OpenCV functions in this section.

 ### 3.c - Compute Epipolar Lines (6 pts)

 Now implement `compute_epipolar_lines`.
 Once you have a fundamental matrix, you can compute the corresponding epipolar line for any given point in one image.
 The epipolar line is computed by multiplying the fundamental matrix with the homogeneous coordinate of a point, where `l = F.dot(p)`.

-l is the line defined by Ax + By + C = 0.
-Extract the line parameters as a slope-intercept (m, b) in y = mx + b for easy drawing on the image.
+$$l$$ is the line defined by $$Ax + By + C = 0$$.
+Extract the line parameters as a slope-intercept $$(m, b)$$ in $$y = mx + b$$ for easy drawing on the image.

 Run `python -m src.p3_image_rectification` to produce the resulting images.
 You should now see that all epipolar lines pass through or close to the defined points.